Ramakrishnan24689/Ramakrishnan24689/README.md

 ### Hi there 👋

 My name is Ramakrishnan Raman.
-I live in 🇮🇳
+I work as a consultant at Microsoft.
+My areas of expertise are M365, D365 & Azure..
 <!--
 **Ramakrishnan24689/Ramakrishnan24689** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.